SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

   return menuItems;
 }

-//Include the function in the modules exports object module.exports = { getAll }
+//Include the function in the module's exports object module.exports = { getAll }
 ```

-Alright, now that that's done, let's import the data within our server.js so that we can access it in our routes:
+Alright, with that done, let's import the data within our server.js so that we can access it in our routes:

 ```
 const path = require('path');